VISION THERAPY SERVICES

 Vision Therapy is a behavioral approach to correcting various eye problems that affect one's ability to receive and process visual information.
 A person may have "perfect" vision while reading an eye chart, pass a vision screening by reading 20/20 and still have developmental vision problems.

 Vision Therapy: Helping our Children

-Vision related learning problems are more frequently identified due to today’s increased academic demand on our children.
+Vision-related learning problems are more frequently identified due to today’s increased academic demand on our children.
 These issues can be effectively remediated through vision therapy.
 In addition, there are developmental and neurological issues such as ADD/ADHD which respond well to vision therapy.
-Drs.
-Ricketts, Pak, and Walsh have dedicated over 28 years to helping kids whose Iives have been impacted by these issues.
+Our office has dedicated over 24 years to helping children whose lives have been impacted by these issues.